spamhaus/rspamd-dqs/README.md

 We are going to use some abbreviations and placeholders:

  * SH: Spamhaus
- * *configuration directory*: whenever you'll find these italic words, we will refer to SA's configuration directory.
+ * *configuration directory*: whenever you'll find these italic words, we will refer to Rspamd's configuration directory.
 Depending on your distribution it may be `/etc/rspamd` or other
  * whenever you find the box below, it means that you need to enter the command on your shell:
 ```
 	$ command